Vinc3r/Polycount/README.md

 # Nothing-is-3D Tools

-Some little scripts needed to work faster, often oriented 3D realtime workflow.
+A Blender add-on needed to work faster, often oriented 3D realtime workflow.

-Download or update the addon from the [release page](https://github.com/Vinc3r/BlenderScripts/releases/) or though the *zip* above.
+Download or update the addon from the [release page](https://github.com/Vinc3r/BlenderScripts/releases/) or through the *zip* above.
 [changelog](https://github.com/Vinc3r/BlenderScripts/blob/master/changelog.md)

 ![nothing-is-3d_tools_default](https://raw.githubusercontent.com/Vinc3r/BlenderScripts/master/_readmeAssets_/nothing-is-3d-tools_default.png)

+You can also find some [snippets](https://github.com/Vinc3r/BlenderScripts/tree/master/snippets), supposed to be merged on the main add-on later (and then deleted), or not.

+You can make feedbacks by creating a github issue here, or contact me through [my website](https://www.nothing-is-3d.com/contact) or even [Twitter](https://twitter.com/Vinc3r).

 **Table of content**